l-bamf/l-bamf/README.md

 ## [AutomaTTim](https://github.com/l-bamf/automaTTim)

-Automating the process of entering TimTam's promotional competition and using this automation to exploit better odds during certain parts of the day.
+Automating the process of entering TimTam's promotional raffle competition and using this automation to exploit better odds during certain parts of the day.

 ## AskPCOS